HCUx/MooreAndMealey/README.md

 # MooreAndMealey
-Moore and Melaey machine for automata teory
+Moore and Melaey machine for automata theory